bgord/knowledge/README.md

 - Add GitHub PR size labeller
 - Get default branch
 - Stash only hunks
+- Git clone with submodules
+- Git clone and checkout a branch

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?